LNETeam/M-Tech/README.md

 ### Helpful Info ###

-Application Extensions:
 * Framework (.frmk) - Should not be altered (customization can be found in settings app).
 Contain vital information and methods to run OS.
 * Application File (.af) - Simply a program provided by M-Tech.
-Third party apps must include this extension to be searchable in M-Tech
+Third party apps must include this extension to be searchable in M-Tech.
 * API File (.apf) - Contains third-party APIs.
 APIs installed will contain this extension for discovery during file creation and file management.
 * Install Manifest (.im) - Install manifest outlines instructions for app installer to use
-* Interface File (.int) - Contains GUI and interface information
+* Interface File (.int) - Contains GUI and interface information.
-* Virtual OS Config (.vmcx) - Contain information regarding Virtual OS settings and app states (don't alter unless you know what you're doing)
+* Virtual OS Config (.vmcx) - Contain information regarding Virtual OS settings and app states (don't alter unless you know what you're doing).
-* Config Files (.cfg) - Files containing tables of system config information
+* Config Files (.cfg) - Files containing tables of system config information.
 * Boot Manifest (.bm) - These files should not be messed with.
 Doing so may result in system crashes, instability, and data loss.
-They contain shutdown and boot-up information that point to certain events to occur
+They contain shutdown and boot-up information that point to certain events to occur.

 Get your M-Tech OS today!